 Should students experience personal hardships such as a medical condition, unexpected family financial hardship, or family crisis that necessitates the need for a specific geographic location for the Clinical II experience, students can request a placement waiver by completing the Student Teaching Personal Hardship Placement Waiver Request Form.
 This hardship waiver request form requires the student to state the reasons for the request, along with appropriate supporting documentation, and to submit the request to the department chair and subject area coordinator for review.
 Upon review of the documentation the chair/subject area coordinator will decide on its merit and will forward the decision to the STEP Office.
-With the approval of the chair/subject area coordinator, the chair/subject area coordinator will arrange for supervision of the student.
+With the approval of the chair/subject area coordinator, the chair/subject area coordinator and the STEP Office will work collaboratively to locate an appropriate placement.
+The clinical practice coordinator will arrange for supervision of the student.
 In the case of personal hardship, students living a distance from campus should not expect to be placed in their home district.
 Placement will be sought within thirty-five miles of the student residence during student teaching, but in the direction of the College.